Hafnium: Chemical compounds

 Hafnium(IV) chloride and hafnium(IV) iodide have some applications in the production and purification of hafnium metal.
 They are volatile solids with polymeric structures.
-These tetrachlorides are precursors to various organohafnium compounds such as hafnocene dichloride and tetrabenzylhafnium.
+These tetrahalides are precursors to various organohafnium compounds, and hafnium(IV) chloride in particular is used in microelectronics manufacturing as a source of hafnium oxide in atomic layer deposition, much in the same way as zirconium(IV) chloride.